DanielKuzmenkoo/helm-charts/README.md

-# helm-charts
+# Helm-Charts
-A repository that contains Helm Charts that I have worked on
+This repository contains Helm Charts that I have developed, providing a streamlined way to deploy applications on Kubernetes.

+## Charts
+These are the available Helm Charts:

+### Helm Chart - Hardening Common